Dulles Metrorail - About Dulles Metrorail

 MWAA and the Phase 2 contractor

-The procurement process to secure the Phase 2 contractor is taking place.
-A contract is expected to be let in May 2013.
+The procurement process to secure the Phase 2 contractor took place in 2013, and a contract was awarded in May 2013 to Capital Rail Constructors.